daus-s/wordle/README.md

 3. Open a terminal window in this folder and run
     - `chmod +x wordleinstaller.sh`
     - `./wordleinstaller.sh`
-4. Type `wordle` into the terminal anywhere and play.
+4. Restart the Terminal and type `wordle` into the terminal anywhere and play.
+OR run `./wordle` immediately.

 ##### Windows